technowizard12/your_fortune_lp/README.md

 ===============

 * The only routes written are /edition/ and /sample/, because those were the only ones necessary.
 I'm sorry if you were attached.
 They're gone now.
-* There is no server at the index.
+* There is no page at the index.
 This is entirely a backend endeavor, for now.
 I'll fix that in the next update.
 * The estimated average cruising airspeed of an unladen European swallow is 25 miles per hour, according to WolframAlpha.
 Dependecies
 ===============